fasrc/User_Codes/Parallel_Computing/Python/mpi4py/Example1/README.md

 srun -n 16 --mpi=pmi2 python mpi4py_test.py
 ```

-If you opted out for installing mpi4py with your MPI flavor and/or version of choice via pip as explained [here](../README.md). you will need to modify the "Set up environment" section in the above script as follows:
+If you opted out for installing mpi4py with your MPI flavor and/or version of choice via pip as explained [here](../README.md).
+You will need to modify the "Set up environment" section in the above script as follows:

 ```bash
 # Set up environment